-- 1. The duly authorised staff of the competent authorities of Member States, the Commission and eu-LISA shall have access to consult the following data related to the European search portal (ESP), solely for the purposes of reporting and statistics without enabling individual identification: - (a) number of queries per user of the ESP profile; - (b) (not applicable). - 2.
+- 1. The duly authorised staff of the competent authorities of Member States, the Commission and eu-LISA shall have access to consult the following data related to the European search portal (ESP), solely for the purposes of reporting and statistics without enabling individual identification: - (a) number of queries per user of the ESP profile; - (b) number of queries to each of the Interpol databases. - 2.
 The duly authorised staff of the competent authorities of Member States, the Commission and eu-LISA shall have access to consult the following data related to the common identity repository, solely for the purposes of reporting and statistics without enabling individual identification: - (a) number of queries for the purposes of Articles 20, 21 and 22; - (b) nationality, sex and year of birth of the person; - (c) the type of the travel document and the three-letter code of the issuing country; - (d) the number of searches conducted with and without biometric data. - 3.
-The duly authorised staff of the competent authorities of Member States, the Commission and eu-LISA shall have access to consult the following data related to the multiple-identity detector, solely for the purposes of reporting and statistics without enabling individual identification: - (a) nationality, sex and year of birth of the person; - (a) the type of the travel document and the three-letter code of the issuing country; - (b) the number of searches conducted with and without biometric data; - (c) the number of each type of link. - 4.
-The duly authorised staff of the European Border and Coast Guard Agency established by Regulation (EU) 2016/1624 of the European Parliament and of the Council64 shall have access to consult the data referred to in paragraphs 1, 2 and 3 for the purpose of carrying out risk analyses and vulnerability assessments as referred to in Articles 11 and 13 of that Regulation. - 5.
+The duly authorised staff of the competent authorities of Member States, the Commission and eu-LISA shall have access to consult the following data related to the multiple-identity detector, solely for the purposes of reporting and statistics without enabling individual identification: - (a) nationality, sex and year of birth of the person; - (a) the type of the travel document and the three-letter code of the issuing country; - (b) the number of searches conducted with and without biometric data;

+- (c) the number of each type of link. - 4.
+The duly authorised staff of the European Border and Coast Guard Agency established by Regulation (EU) 2016/1624 of the European Parliament and of the Council77 shall have access to consult the data referred to in paragraphs 1, 2 and 3 for the purpose of carrying out risk analyses and vulnerability assessments as referred to in Articles 11 and 13 of that Regulation. - 5.
 For the purpose of paragraph 1 of this Article, eu-LISA shall store the data referred to in paragraph 1 of this Article in the central repository for reporting and statistics referred to in Chapter VII of this Regulation.
-The data included in the repository
+The data included in the repository shall not enable the identification of individuals, but it shall allow the authorities listed in paragraph 1 of this Article to obtain customisable reports and statistics to enhance the efficiency of border checks, to help authorities processing visa applications and to support evidence-based policymaking on migration and security in the Union.